Areas of Employment Law We Cover:

 Redkite Solicitors Cardiff can assist employees from different industry sectors including:

 - Board members, such as Directors and non-Executive Directors

 - Professionally regulated employees, e.g. solicitor, doctor, dentist or allied health professional and teachers

-Redkite Solicitors Cardiff team have very high levels of knowledge and experience in dealing with issues concerning the appointment, employment and dismissal of directors.
+The Redkite Solicitors Cardiff team has in-depth knowledge and skill in handling issues concerning the hiring, employment and dismissal of directors.

 We offer services in:

 - Compensation payments to directors for loss of office

 - Employment tribunal claims

 We give directors a free, no-obligation introductory consultation with our qualified Cardiff Employment Solicitors who are experts in directorial affairs.

 Recruitment processes must be done according to the relevant employment legislation.
 Employment law includes the recruitment process for all job applicants.
 If a candidate thinks that they have experienced discrimination during the process, seeking expert legal advice is a good idea.